Absent Friends (Dad's Army): Plot

 Not long after the small group return with the suspect, Godfrey returns to the hall, unbeknownst to the men, and falls asleep.
-Suddenly, a rough man grabs Godfrey by the collar, and asks him where Mainwaring's suspect has been taken.
+Suddenly, three angry Irishmen arrive, with the largest one grabbing Godfrey by the collar, and demanding to know where Mainwaring has taken his brother.
 Godfrey bluffs the three men into believing that he and Mainwaring are in the dressing room.

-Godfrey informs Mainwaring of the predicament, and Mainwaring orders Pike to fetch the rest of the men.
-Godfrey informs Mainwaring that he has locked all the doors.
-The verger enters with an empty bottle, evidently panicking.
-In the heat of the moment, he ends up knocking out the suspect with the glass bottle.
+Godfrey informs Mainwaring of the predicament, which causes the suspect to call out for his brother (and which prompts Jones to threaten him with his bayonet).
+Mainwaring orders Pike to fetch the rest of the men.
+The Verger arrives in a panic, carrying an empty bottle, and informs Mainwaring that he has locked the three men in the church hall, before devolving into his usual complaints about Mainwaring's "misuse" of church property, which in turn prompts Jones to call him a "troublemaker".
+As the two argue, the Irish suspect replies that they are both troublemakers, which causes the Verger to shut him up by smashing the empty bottle over his head.

 The rest of the platoon return, and rush to attack the Irishmen, but with little success.
-Pike enters with a bleeding lip, and Mrs Pike persuades Wilson to "sort them out".
-The door closes, and Mainwaring and Jones think that Wilson has received a good beating.
-They are, therefore, shocked when Wilson enters without a scratch on him.
-Hodges is terrified and leaves.
+As Hodges and Mrs Pike arrive, Pike enters with a bleeding lip, while Jones complains that they have taken his bayonet, and a frantic Mrs Pike persuades Wilson to "sort them out".
+In response, Wilson asks Jones to open the door for him, and exits the office into the church hall, where the three Irishmen are waiting.
+Listening to the fight through the door, a horrified Mainwaring and Jones think that Wilson is receiving a terrible beating at the hands of the Irishmen.
+They are therefore shocked when Wilson returns after a few moments, looking none the worse for wear apart from some bruised knuckles, having defeated all three IRA members single-handedly.
+Hodges is terrified and leaves, and Mrs Pike eagerly tells Wilson they should have an early night in.

-Sometime later, Mainwaring forgives the men for their lapse in behaviour, and confirms to the platoon that Jones was wrong about Mrs Mainwaring.
+Sometime later, Mainwaring forgives the men for their lapse in behaviour and confirms to the platoon that Jones was wrong about Mrs Mainwaring.
 They "have never been blessed in that way but in every other way it has been a most happy marriage, in fact, almost blissful".